jmeis/v2-template/docs/compliance-ci-toolchain-setup.md

   Note: The individual toolchain integrations can be configured also after the pipeline has been created.

-**dct init Pipeline**

-The DCT init pipeline is used for setting up DCT image signing and signature verification for your cluster.
-You need to run this pipeline only once:

-- Run the pipeline, it will set up DCT image signing
-- You don't need to run it again, unless you've reset your signing key pair

 ### 5. Run PR/CI Pipeline